Sales tax amnesty

 Sometimes it’s hard to track the exact location of your inventory.
 Amazon, for example, moves FBA inventory among its warehouses in different states, often without notifying sellers first.
 Once that inventory hits the ground in a state where you aren’t collecting tax but you are making sales, you’re out of compliance.

-The amnesty program has a lot of people asking “what’s the catch?”
-But there isn’t necessarily one.
-Participating states are looking to bring unidentified sellers into compliance so they can broaden their tax revenue streams.
+The amnesty program had a lot of people asking “what’s the catch?”
+But there wasn’t necessarily one.
+Participating states were looking to bring unidentified sellers into compliance so they could broaden their tax revenue streams.

-You’ll have to begin collecting and filing applicable taxes in the states where you seek amnesty, and this could increase your workload significantly, depending on how you choose to manage your compliance.
+You have to collect and file applicable taxes in the states where you were granted amnesty, and this could increase your workload significantly, depending on how you choose to manage your compliance.
 Manual compliance, for example, takes much more time to manage than automated.

-Participating states will not send out blanket statements about sellers that step forward during the program, though they could be required to answer direct questions about a particular seller.
+Participating states will not send out blanket statements about sellers that step forward during the program, though they could be required to answer direct questions from another state about a particular seller.

 You may luck out and continue flying under the radar of states where you’re out of compliance.
-But after the tax amnesty program concludes, states will likely increase efforts to uncover noncompliant sellers.
+However, now that the tax amnesty program has concluded, states are likely to increase efforts to uncover noncompliant sellers.
 If your luck runs out, you’ll be audited, and that will cost you.

 States are facing serious revenue shortages, and their hunger for more tax revenue is only increasing.
 If they can’t get it from out-of-state sellers, they’ll try to get it from their customers.
 Take Colorado and Washington.
 They’re requiring out-of-state sellers to share information about their sales into the state and will then go after their customers to collect use tax.